Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/Sleuthkit_Intro.md

         vhd (Virtual Hard Drive (Microsoft))
 ```

-I'm not sure if we need to specify the image type or not so lets try without it
+I'm not sure if you need to specify the image type or not but lets try without it
 ```bash
 ┌──(kali㉿kali)-[/picoCTF/picoCTF_2022/Forensics/Sleuthkit_Intro]
 └─$ mmls disk.img